 The Centenary Security Department maintains a close working relationship with the local police department.
-Centenary security occasionally works with other law enforcement agencies including but not limited to the New Jersey State Police, The Warren, Morris and Middlesex County Prosecutor's Offices and the Warren, Morris and Middlesex County Sheriff's Departments.
+Centenary security occasionally works with other law enforcement agencies including but not limited to the New Jersey State Police, The Warren, and Morris County Prosecutor's Offices and the Warren, and Morris County Sheriff's Departments.
 The officers of Centenary Security and the Hackettstown Police Department (HPD) communicate regularly on the scene of incidents that occur in and around the main campus area.
 The Centenary Security Officers work closely with the investigative staff at HPD when incidents arise that require joint investigative efforts.
 There is no written memorandum of understanding between Centenary and HPD.

 Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Campus Security in a timely manner.
 To report a crime or an emergency on the Hackettstown campus, call security at extension "0" or, from outside the university phone system, 908 852-1400.
-Crimes may also be reported to the Hackettstown Police at 908 852-3300 Parsippany Police, 973 263-4300, Washington Township Police 908 876-3232, Edison Police, 732 248-7400 (non-emergency) or 9-1-1.
+Crimes may also be reported to the Hackettstown Police at 908 852-3300 Parsippany Police, 973 263-4300, Washington Township Police 908 876-3232, or 9-1-1.
 Crimes should be reported to campus security to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.